jbmcgill/php-TypedArray/README.md

 * You can hurt yourself with this class.
 * Don't mix different types of TypedArrays or planes will fall out of the sky.
 * There is currently no support for named / ordered keys.
 I will probably never support named keys but I would like to support numeric keys that are preserved after sorting.
 * if you're loading up a lot of data at once you should probably pack() it yourself and pass it to the constructor.
-The array accessor stuff in PHP is pretty slow when you're hitting them hard.
+The array accessor stuff in PHP is pretty slow when you're hitting it hard.

 TODO
 ----